REVISED DATE: October 2, 2019

 A. The Office of Professional Standards shall review and maintain data relating specifically to complaints of biased policing.

-B. On an annual basis, the Office of Professional Standards Commander, or designee, will conduct an administrative review of traffic stop, asset forfeiture, and seizure procedures related to bias-based profiling along with a summary of bias-based profiling complaints to include the findings and any corrective action taken.
+B. On an annual basis, the Office of Professional Standards Commander, or designee, will conduct an administrative review of traffic stop, asset forfeiture, and seizure procedures related to biased policing along with a summary of biased policing complaints to include the findings and any corrective action taken.
 The review should indicate whether policy, training, equipment, or disciplinary issues should be addressed.
 The review will be provided to the Chief of Police.

 114.60 Community Education/Awareness – The community will be made aware of the agency’s biased policing policy via the agency web site, instruction in the Citizen Police Academy, and through the “How to Make a Complaint” brochure that is available in police department facilities.